Best Things to Do in Liverpool

 A must-do for any local, national or international visitors to the city, you will be blown away by the break-taking views of the city and the River Mersey from this height!
 See the Liverpool events to know about throughout the year.

-5. Ghetto Golf Liverpool
+5. Golf Fang Liverpool

 This extremely popular venue is a hit with both locals and visitors alike and is possibly one of the city’s most exciting locations!